Wildwood schools to keep Warriors name

-WILDWOOD — The Wildwood City School District is keeping the Warriors name, as well as the image of a man in a ceremonial war bonnet in the style used by Plains Indian nations.
+WILDWOOD — The city's public school district is keeping the Warriors name, as well as the image of a man in a ceremonial war bonnet in the style used by Plains Indian nations.

-Wildwood school officials announced the decision on Monday, along with an agreement with the Native American Guardian’s Association to work with the district.
-The national non-profit organization describes itself as advocating for education about Native Americans, and has campaigned to preserve Native images in school athletics and professional sports.
+School officials announced the decision Monday, along with an agreement with the Native American Guardian’s Association to work with the district.
+The national nonprofit describes itself as advocating for education about Native Americans and has campaigned to preserve native images in school athletics and professional sports.

 The image has been modified.